harness/developer-hub/docs/artifact-registry/get-started/quickstart.md

 ### Set the upstream proxy

-After creating an upstream proxy, you need to set it in your local artifact registry.
+After creating an upstream proxy, you need to set it in your artifact registry.
 To do so, follow these steps:

 1. In the docker registry we created above, select **Configuration**.
 2. Open the **Advanced (Optional)** dropdown menu.